VH-UAX Waco UIC (c/n 3749)

 radial was tightly helmeted and the cabin top was glazed allowing good rear vision.
 Note rather

 odd rear cabin window treatment.
 Some 70 were built.
-The shot above, from the Geoff Goodall
+I am not sure which of the photos above

-as G-ACGJ, and the image immediately below, from the John Oxley Library collection at the State
+U.K. rego in shot # 3 from the John Oxley Library collection at the State Library of Queensland.

-Finally, at the foot of the page is a take off from a John Player & Sons cigarette card (circa 1936)
+Finally, at the foot of the page is a reproduction from my John Player & Sons cigarette card album

-from a set I have entitled "An Album of Aeroplanes (Civil)".
-VH-UAX crashed near Brisbane in
+set entitled "An Album of Aeroplanes (Civil)".
+VH-UAX crashed near Brisbane in May of 1942

-May of 1942 and was not repaired.
-It languished at Archerfield until 1947 when it was struck off
+and was not repaired.
+It languished at Archerfield until 1947 when it was struck off the register.